-I am a historian of early modern Europe, working on the history of the prison, Reformation theology, and utopian thought.
-I received my B.A. in history from Yale University, and my M.Phil. in theology (ecclesiastical history) from the University of Oxford, where I was an Ertegun Scholar.
+I am an early modernist, church historian, and carceral studies scholar, working on the history of the prison, Reformation theology, and utopian thought.
+I received my B.A. in history from Yale University, and my M.Phil. in theology from the University of Oxford, where I was an Ertegun Scholar.

-My dissertation, provisionally entitled “Being Alone Together: A Genealogy of Solitary Confinement,” recovers the religious roots of solitary confinement, from medieval monasticism to early modern theology to successive waves of penal reform.
-Other current projects include the economic thought of Jeremy Bentham, concepts of judgment and rationality in Reformation theology, and an annotated translation of John Calvin’s Traité des reliques (1543).
+My dissertation, “Slow Tampering: A History of Solitary Confinement,” examines theories and practices of penal isolation and unchosen solitude from the fourteenth to the nineteenth centuries.
+Other current projects include a witch’s prison in Counter-Reformation Germany, the economic thought of Jeremy Bentham, false messiahs and Jerusalem syndrome, and an annotated translation of John Calvin’s Traité des reliques (1543).

-My work has been published in Early Science and Medicine, Names: A Journal of Onomastics, The Journal of Ecclesiastical History, Gothic Studies, Social History of Medicine (open access), and the Journal of the History of Ideas, and is forthcoming in History Workshop Journal.
+My work has been published in Early Science and Medicine, Names: A Journal of Onomastics, The Journal of Ecclesiastical History, Gothic Studies, Social History of Medicine (open access), the Journal of the History of Ideas, and History Workshop Journal, and is forthcoming in Renaissance Quarterly.
 My annotated translation of the Spanish Jesuit Pedro de Ribadeneyra's history of the English Reformation was published in 2017 by Brill.
-I serve as an editor for JHIBlog, the blog attached to the Journal of the History of Ideas.

-For the 2019–20 academic year, I will be based at the Institut d’histoire de la Réformation at the Université de Genève, Switzerland, supported by a Fulbright / FCS Swiss Government Excellence Scholarship.
-Regardless, prospective applicants, or indeed anyone curious about the History of Science Program, early modern studies at Princeton, or related questions, please don’t hesitate to be in touch.
+For the 2020–21 academic year, I serve as a graduate student representative for the History of Science Program.
+Prospective applicants, or indeed anyone curious about the Program, early modern studies at Princeton, or related questions, please don’t hesitate to be in touch.